-The value of wages of overseas Filipino workers have always been dependent on the currency exchange fluctuations.
+The value of wages of overseas Filipino workers has always been dependent on currency exchange fluctuations.
 The appreciation of the US dollar — and other currencies — have significantly reduced the value of their remittances.
-That is why, despite numerous advice on efficient money remittance, OFWs have always appealed to better rates even if it’s more complicated than the wrong notion that the Philippine government dictates the foreign exchange rate.
+That is why, despite numerous pieces of advice on efficient money remittance, OFWs have always appealed to better rates even if it’s more complicated than the wrong notion that the Philippine government dictates the foreign exchange rate.

 Removal of OEC.

 This gift is certainly not the most difficult to grant.
 That’s because we already outlined why the overseas employment certificate (OEC) is impractical and wastes OFW productivity, money, and, more importantly, quality time.
 We’re hopeful that the POEA, which oversees the implementation of OEC, will finally abolish this system before July 2014, as promised.

 Remove abuse at immigration counters.

 Many OFWs decry the apparent abuse of underaged and underqualified Filipinos trafficked overseas for prostitution and other forms of human exploitation.
 However, tourists and overseas contract workers who see themselves as legitimate are arbitrarily denied the right to travel for a variety of reasons.
 The possession of valid documents (passport, return air tickets, job contracts), and tons of proof that they deserve to travel does not seem to guarantee access to boarding gates.
 This is perceived as abuse by immigration authorities, as a flurry of malpractice complaints.
 We’ve done some advising, but these could be rendered useless if violence persists.

 Implement a law against age discrimination.